Project Next: Building Skills, Empowering People

 Project Next, reflects our dedication to inclusivity and empowerment.
 This program provides a balanced curriculum that covers job training, life skills development, self-care practices, self-advocacy skills, and recreational options.
 Through Project Next, we strive to offer individuals with autism the tools they need to confidently embrace adulthood.
 Our emphasis on a holistic approach has allowed us to create a program that supports and impacts personal growth and independence, shaping a more fulfilling path forward.

-Embarking on a journey of self-discovery, our trainees in Project Next have the unique opportunity to delve into a spectrum of potential career pathways within our local community.
-As part of our commitment to fostering growth and independence, we’ve established enriching partnerships with community enterprises, including Duffy’s Sports Grill, The Outback Steakhouse, Kolter Hospitality/Hyatt Place, and Barnes & Noble.
+Our trainees in Project Next have the unique opportunity to delve into potential career pathways within our local community.
+As part of our commitment to fostering growth and independence, we’ve established enriching partnerships with community enterprises, including Duffy’s Sports Grill, The Outback Steakhouse, Kolter Hospitality/Hyatt Place, Wycliffe Country Club, and Barnes & Noble.

-Through these dynamic collaborations, our young adults with autism are empowered to access comprehensive job training experiences, guided by job coaches.
-The benefits of this community-centered training are boundless as trainees immerse themselves in real-world work environments.
-In these settings, they acquire effective communication, teamwork, problem-solving, soft skills, and a newfound confidence that paves the way for a fulfilling future.
+Through these collaborations, our young adults access comprehensive job training experiences, guided by job coaches.
+Trainees immerse themselves in real-world work environments and acquire effective communication, teamwork, problem-solving, soft skills, and a newfound confidence that paves the way for a fulfilling future.

 Embedded within our campus, Project Next has a comprehensive program that focuses on essential life skills, self-care, and experiential learning through micro-enterprises.
-As part of this initiative, students engage in activities such as managing our e-commerce venture, Exit 8480—a gift box business that offers practical entrepreneurial experience.
-Our campus is further equipped with a commercial kitchen and full-service cafe, Café Next, providing hands-on opportunities for students to develop practical skills.
-To enhance their readiness for the workforce, a mock hotel room featuring a commercial washer and dryer facilitates practice sessions, enabling students to gain confidence before potentially joining the team at Hyatt Hotels.
-Project Next brings a practical dimension to learning, enabling students to thrive in diverse real-world settings and fostering their journey towards independence.
+As part of this initiative, students engage in activities such as managing our e-commerce venture, Exit 8480 – a gift box business that offers practical entrepreneurial experience.
+Our campus is equipped with a commercial kitchen and full-service cafe, Café Next, providing hands-on opportunities for students to develop practical skills.
+Students have access to a mock hotel room featuring a commercial washer and dryer facilitates practice sessions, enabling students to gain confidence before potentially joining the team at Hyatt Hotels.
+Project Next brings a practical dimension to learning, enabling students to thrive in real-world settings and fostering their journey toward independence.

 Within Project Next, our recreation and leisure component is a vital thread in fostering independence among young adults.
 Seamlessly integrated into the program, this component encompasses a variety of essential life skills.
-Through engaging Community-Based Instruction, our participants learn to navigate their community.
+Through engaging (CBI) Community-Based Instruction, our participants learn to navigate their community.
 From travel training to navigating a grocery store and even ordering in a restaurant, our young adults acquire practical skills that empower them to embrace the world around them.
 Participants learn ways to socialize, relax, explore avenues for recreation, and gain budgeting skills.
+We also invite Experts in Residence volunteers to teach a skill they want to share.
 This comprehensive approach equips our young adults for the future, promoting both independence and active engagement in their community.